Destroying angel: Distribution and habitat

 All Amanita species form ectomycorrhizal relationships with the roots of certain trees.
 Thus, destroying angels grow in or near the edges of woodlands.
 They can also be found on lawns or grassy meadows near trees or shrubs.
-Several species called destroying angel are found all over the world.
+Several species called destroying angels are found all over the world.
 Amanita bisporigera is associated with oaks and conifers.

 Toxicity

-The destroying angel (Amanita bisporigera) and the death cap (Amanita phalloides) account for the overwhelming majority of deaths due to mushroom poisoning.
+The destroying angel (A. bisporigera) and the death cap (A. phalloides) account for the overwhelming majority of deaths due to mushroom poisoning.
 The toxin responsible for this is amatoxin, which inhibits RNA polymerase II and III.
-Symptoms do not appear for 5 to 24 hours, by which time the toxins may already be absorbed and the damage (destruction of liver and kidney tissues) is irreversible.
+Symptoms do not appear for 5 to 24 hours, when the toxins may already be absorbed and the damage (destruction of liver and kidney tissues) is irreversible.
 As little as half a mushroom cap can be fatal if the victim is not treated quickly enough.
 The symptoms include vomiting, cramps, delirium, convulsions, and diarrhea.
-In one study, people who had ingested the toxin were treated with "fluid and electrolyte replacement, oral activated charcoal and lactulose, IV penicillin, combined hemodialysis and hemoperfusion in two 8-hour sessions", some with "IV thioctic acid, others IV silibinin" and all received a "special diet".
-It was concluded that "...intensive combined treatment applied in these cases is effective in relieving patients with both moderate and severe amanitin poisoning."
+In one study, people who had ingested the toxin were treated with "fluid and electrolyte replacement, oral activated charcoal and lactulose, IV penicillin, combined hemodialysis and hemoperfusion in two 8-hour sessions," some with "IV thioctic acid, others IV silibinin" and all received a "special diet".
+A report concluded that "intensive combined treatment applied in these cases is effective in relieving patients with both moderate and severe amanitin poisoning."